 For limited pay and regular pay type: It is applicable on premium payment for 2 complete years.

-This is a benefit for individuals who are not earning and have no fixed income and are provided under a term plan with a return of premium.
+This is a benefit for individuals who are not earning and have no fixed income and are provided under a term plan with return of premium.
 Under this, as mentioned earlier, the plan continues if the policyholder is unable to pay the premium, though with a lower cover.
 Most companies require the policyholder to pay the premium for a minimum number of years before they offer this benefit.

 Insurance companies offer various riders in addition to the principal cover.
 These generally include: